llefaucheur/GRAPH_INTERPRETER/stream_doc/Graph.md

 r6 = 3                   ; r6 = 3  (the default litterals type is int32)
 r6 = add r5 3            ; r6 = ( r5 + 3 )
 r6 = sub r5 r4           ; r6 = ( r5 - r4 )
+if_yes r6 = add r5 3     ; conditional addition of r5 with 3 saved in r6
 ```

 **Tests**, the syntax is : {test type) {register to compare}  {optional arithmetic operator} {register 2} {register 3 or a constants}.
 Examples